-At Woodridge State Primary School nearly 75% of our students do not come from a background of speaking standard Australian English, however, we as educators recognize and respect the unique attributes of every learner.
+At Woodridge State Primary School, nearly 75% of our students do not come from a background of speaking standard Australian English; however, we as educators recognize and respect the unique attributes of every learner.
 Around 30% of our students are from a refugee background.
-There is approximately 8% of the student population from an Aboriginal or Torres Strait Islander background.
-Members of this primary school community (including staff, parents, Community Liaison Officers and citizens), have demonstrated passionate dedication and commitment to improve the life chances of children from over 30 nationalities from this low socio-economic school through developing and implementing a curriculum framework to improve the well-being and Literacy and Numeracy skills of their students.
+There is approximately 8% of the student population from an Aboriginal or Torres Strait Islander background and approximately 5% of students have a verification of a disability.
+Members of this primary school community (including staff, parents, Community Liaison Officers and citizens), have demonstrated passionate dedication and commitment to improve the life chances of children from over 35 nationalities from this low socio-economic school through developing and implementing a curriculum framework to improve the well-being and Literacy and Numeracy skills of all students.
+Each staff member strives to see that "Every Child Succeeds"